quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part44_5.3_Matrices.md

 :p How are matrices stored using the row-vector approach?
 ??x
 Matrices are stored such that vectors are contiguous in memory (stored row-wise).
-For example, in a 4x4 matrix \( \mathbf{M} \), each row contains one complete vector.
+For example, in a 4x4 matrix $\mathbf{M}$, each row contains one complete vector.
 This layout is convenient for accessing individual vectors and aligns with row vector matrix equations.
 ```cpp
 float M[4][4]; // A 4x4 matrix stored as rows of vectors
 // Example storage: